dioxfile/FARS-FRIS/README.md

 ### 1 - This program is free software;
 ### 2 - You can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation;
 ### 3 - Either version 3 of the License or (at your option) any later version.
-   * This program is distributed in the hope that it will be useful,  but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A IPICULAR PURPOSE.
+   * This program is distributed in the hope that it will be useful,  but WITHOUT ANY WARRANTY, without even the implied warranty of MERCHANTABILITY or FITNESS FOR A IPICULAR PURPOSE.
 See the GNU General Public License for more details.
    * You should have received a copy of the GNU General Public License along with this program; If not, see <http://www.gnu.org/licenses/>.
 ### FSRA and FRIS based on Standard ISO/IEC 27002:2022
   * 5000 inputs to the FRIS (e.g., File inputs.mat).
   * MatLab and GNU Octave Codes (Fuzzy Logic Package) (e.g., Files *.m and *.fis).
+  * 5000 FRIS outputs (e.g., File output.txt).

 ## Tutorial: How to Use the Fuzzy Risk Inference System (FRIS) Introduction
 ### This tutorial guides how to use FRIS, a risk assessment tool designed to identify the degree of security risk an organization is at, based on ISO/IEC 27002:2022.